 In 2019, we achieved 98% traceability to the mill for palm oil, and over 36% traceability to plantation.
 Over 20 million hectares of forest are monitored by satellite and radar.
 Land use changes are reported on a bi-weekly basis, and we work with a variety of stakeholders to engage plantations that are identified as having violated our sourcing policy.

 Full information about our palm oil traceability, policies and activities are contained in our Palm Oil Dashboards, published quarterly by Bunge Loders Croklaan.
-The most recent dashboard for Q4 in 2019 can be found here
+The most recent dashboard for Q2 in 2020 can be found here.

 Certifications and verified products

 Each year we certify or verify the sustainability of greater volumes of our products that we process and ship.
 In recent years, we were the largest trader of certified volumes of soybeans from South America, and we continue to meet market demands for such products as needed.
-And by Q4 of 2019, over 75% of our palm oil volumes were sourced from suppliers with robust NDPE commitments, meaning a commitment to no deforestation, no peatland development, and no exploitation of any kind.
+And by Q2 of 2020, over 90% of our palm oil volumes were sourced from suppliers with robust NDPE commitments, meaning a commitment to no deforestation, no peatland development, and no exploitation of any kind.

 GRI Indicators: 304-1; 304-2; 304-3; 414-1; 414-2